 The contributions and effectiveness of individual directors, and of the Board and its committees, are reviewed and assessed by the committee from time to time.
+In 2022, the Board, at the direction of the Governance and Nominating Committee, conducted an internal assessment of Board effectiveness and performance.
+Directors completed an online self-evaluation questionnaire focused on assessing the Board's collective effectiveness across the key attributes of engagement, oversight responsibilities, skills and structure, and meeting with management.
+Directors were also invited to provide feedback through confidential discussions with the Corporate Secretary.
+Directors' responses were aggregated and anonymized by the Corporate Secretary for review by the Board Chair and a report containing the findings of the self-assessment was presented to the Board.
+The Governance and Nominating Committee will monitor and periodically update the Board on these findings.
 The committee maintains a skills matrix (set out below) to assist with reviewing the skills and experience of director candidates and the Board as a whole.
 This matrix outlines industry-specific and business experience as well as other expertise such as public sector and corporate responsibility to ensure the Board includes members with a broad range of complementary experience, knowledge and skills.
 This is not an exhaustive list.